Red Sox scratch E-Rod from opener; Eovaldi to pitch instead - WTMJ

 “We’ll see how it plays out for him to get back to the mound,” Cora said.
 “There’s a lot of unknowns.
 Their bodies are going to let us know how we treat them.”

-Cora said before Friday’s game against the Tampa Bay Rays that Rodriguez pushed to make start the opener but the team took the decision out of his hands.
+Cora said Rodriguez pushed to make start the opener, but the team took the decision out of his hands.

 “Like I told him yesterday, I said, ‘The way you throw the ball, the way your career is going, at one point in your career you will be an opening day starter — maybe more than once,’” Cora said.